-The Primary Series is the foundational practice of Ashtanga Yoga.
-It contains 48 poses with a very wide range of postures, including Sun Salutations, standing, seated, and inverted postures.
-They range from basic to challenging, and if you are new to this particular practice, you are not expected to do be able to do them all the first time you try.
+Primary series is the foundational practice of Ashtanga Yoga.
+It has 48 poses, with a very wide range of movements.
+The postures range from basic to challenging, and you are not expected to do be able to do them all on the first time you try it out.
 In fact, this particular approach to Yoga follows a philosophy of learning that says it’s good to learn things slowly, a little at a time.
 So, if you are new to this class, please remember— you don’t have to do everything, but you can try as much as you like.
 If you have some Yoga experience and want to check it out, you can try as much is as comfortable for you and stop at any time in the series (or just hang out and watch to see what the poses look like) and keep coming back to learn new poses at your own pace.

 PRIMARY & 1/2 INTERMEDIATE